Non-relativistic transport from frame-indifferent kinetic theory: Motion of a point particle

 where $X_L$ is the Liouville operator defined as

 Notice that $X_L$ is tangent to the physical phase space, since $X_L[\tau_\mu p^\mu]=0$.

-For generic geometries the system will not have any Noether charge; however, our ultimate goal is to construct a kinetic theory where a gas of interacting NC particles can equilibrate.
-In that case it is mandatory to restrict the problem to geometries with at least one time-like Killing transformation.
+For generic geometries, the system will not have any Noether charge; however, our ultimate goal is to construct a kinetic theory, where a gas of interacting NC particles can equilibrate.
+In that case, it is mandatory to restrict the problem to geometries with at least one time-like Killing transformation.
 Therefore, we assume the existence of a set of parameters $\chi_K = \left(\xi_K^\mu \partial_\mu,\psi^K_{\mu}dx^\mu, \Lambda_K\right)$ such that the NC data is invariant under the action of $\delta_{\chi_K}$, i.e.,

-In this case, we call the set of parameters $\chi_K$ the Killing parameters and the conditions written in Eq.~\eqref{eq:killing_conds} the Killing conditions.
 Since the NC data are invariant under the transformation $\chi_K$, then it is clear that the action in Eq.~\eqref{eq:non-rel-lagran1} is also invariant under this variation, up to a possible boundary term, and there will exist a corresponding Noether charge \cite{banados_short_2016}.